Marc Crawford: Later years

-In the summer of 2012, Crawford was named the new coach of the ZSC Lions of the Swiss National League A, having signed a two-year contract.
+In mid-2012, Crawford was named the new coach of the ZSC Lions of the Swiss National League A, having signed a two-year contract.
 He won the NLA championship with the Lions in the 2013–14 season.
 In March 2014, he signed a two-year contract extension.
-In spring 2015, Crawford was responsible for convincing coveted draft prospect Auston Matthews to sign and play with the Lions for the 2015–16 season.
+In early 2015, Crawford was responsible for convincing coveted draft prospect Auston Matthews to sign and play with the Lions for the 2015–16 season.
 Crawford was awed by Matthews' play during the 2015 U18 Championships and contacted Matthews' family and agent about a contract.
 Crawford would lead the Lions to winning the 2016 Swiss Cup.
 Crawford left ZSC when his contract expired in 2016.
 Besides winning the 2014 Swiss championship and 2016 Swiss Cup, he also guided the Lions to three NLA regular season championship titles, in 2013–14, 2014–15 and 2015–16.

 In May 2016, following the hiring of Guy Boucher, Crawford was hired as associate coach for the Ottawa Senators.
 On March 1, 2019, Crawford became the interim head coach of the Senators following the firing of Guy Boucher for the rest of the 2018–19 season going 7–10–1.
 D. J. Smith was then hired as the Senators head coach for the 2019–20 season.

-On June, 4, 2019 The Chicago Blackhawks announced Crawford as an assistant coach to Jeremy Colliton.
+On June, 4, 2019 the Chicago Blackhawks announced Crawford as an assistant coach to Jeremy Colliton.
+Colliton was fired by the Blackhawks during the 2021–22 season, but Crawford was retained as an assistant to interim-coach Derek King for the remainder of the season.
+In May 2022, Crawford was let go by the Blackhawks with a year remaining on his contract.

+In December 2022, Crawford returned to Switzerland and the ZSC Lions, replacing fired coach Rikard Grönborg.
+In February 2023, Crawford was suspended for a game after an investigation by the National League into whether he had directed a homophobic slur at a referee.
+In the 2023–24 season he won the Swiss championship for a second time in his career.

+The Lions were again leading the National League standings on December 30, 2024, when Crawford suddenly announced his resignation from the club, citing mental health reasons.